YoanaIvanova/suppliestracker-reactjs/README.md

 You can perform CRUD operations on both collections and their items.

 A search & filter functionality is also implemented on the collection/item list pages.

+You can view and click around a live demo with sample data here: [https://yoanaivanova.github.io/suppliestracker-reactjs](https://yoanaivanova.github.io/suppliestracker-reactjs)

 ## TODOs
 - Pagination for collection items